Corey Taylor: Early life

-In 1983, when he was nine years old, his mother and her boyfriend moved to Fort Lauderdale, Florida to become security guards for Burt Reynolds' ranch.
-However, as they were driving there, they got stranded in Georgia and lost some of his possessions.
+In 1983, when he was nine years old, his mother and her boyfriend moved to Fort Lauderdale, Florida, to become security guards for Burt Reynolds' ranch.
+However, as they were driving there, they got stranded in Georgia and he lost some of his possessions.
 By age 15, he had developed a drug addiction and had overdosed on cocaine twice.
-By this time, he was living in Waterloo, but later set out on his own and ended up at his grandmother's house in Des Moines.
+By this time, he was living in Waterloo, but some time after this overdose, he returned to visit his grandmother in Des Moines, and according to Taylor, "stayed and never went back [to his mother's house]."
 She took legal custody of him so that he could continue going to school, and she helped him buy musical equipment.
 He would later describe his grandmother as his "strongest influence" as well as his "rock, foundation and stability."
 When Taylor was 18, he left his grandmother's house and went to various places in Iowa, Des Moines being a place to which he frequently returned.
-Taylor attended Lincoln High School in Des Moines although he dropped out.
+Taylor attended Lincoln High School in Des Moines but did not graduate.
+He later earned his GED.

 In 2017, on an episode of Viceland's The Therapist, Taylor revealed that he was sexually abused at the age of 10 by a 16-year-old friend.
-Taylor stated that he never told anyone about the incident until he was "probably 18" because his abuser "threatened to hurt [him] and threatened to hurt [his] mom".
-At age 18, when Taylor was living with his grandmother, he attempted suicide by way of overdose.
+Taylor stated that he never told anyone about the incident until he was "probably 18" because his abuser had "...threatened to hurt me and threatened to hurt my mom".
+At age 17, when Taylor was living with his grandmother, he attempted suicide by way of overdose.
 His ex-girlfriend's mother drove him to the hospital in Des Moines and doctors were able to resuscitate him.
 He describes this as the lowest point in his life.
-Taylor first met his father when he was 30 years old, and now has a relationship with him, although he said their paths do not cross that often.